Inclusive Team Building in 2025: Your Guide

 It’s honestly an experience we would recommend to anyone in the events industry, building empathy, understanding and value to your event.

-- We didn’t formally train all team members in our inclusive strategies and approaches, relying on team leaders to ‘know it all’
+• We didn’t formally train all team members in our inclusive strategies and approaches, relying on team leaders to ‘just know”

 Needless to say, we have now built inclusion into all team member training, and we pro-actively talk to all clients about their needs.
 We’re in the process of updating our website too, to ensure anyone browsing will be aware of how we accommodate needs at our events.